Updated for 2025

 Saguaro National Park

-- Mood: Ponderosa pine forests, aspen groves, and mountain views near a major city
+- Mood: This spot boasts ponderosa pines and mountain views near a city.

 Yuma area- Sand Dunes

-- Mood: Desolate sand landscape, near a mid sized town
+- Mood: Desolate sand stretches near a mid-sized town.

 For more information on Eloping at the Glamis Sand Dunes: